WHEN THE RESULTS SAY LOW BLOOD CALCIUM

 HOW DOES ONE GET A PARATHYROID DEFICIENCY?

-Diagnosis is made by blood testing and urine testing.
-There are many causes of low blood calcium besides hypoparathyroidism: low albumin levels, kidney failure, pancreatitis, antifreeze poisoning, exposure to a phosphate enema, low magnesium, nutritional deficiency (especially the infamous "all meat diet"), nursing a litter, and the list continues.
-History and physical examination will narrow this list substantially.
+As discussed, there are many causes of low blood calcium besides hypoparathyroidism: low albumin levels, kidney failure, pancreatitis, antifreeze poisoning, exposure to a phosphate enema, low magnesium, nutritional deficiency (especially the infamous "all meat diet"), nursing a litter, and the list continues.

 A basic blood panel and urinalysis is ordered for the medical work-up of most medical conditions.
 If calcium is low and phosphorus is high, then the patient either is in kidney failure or the patient has hypoparathyroidism.
 These two conditions are readily distinguished by the other blood test results.

 If for some reason it not clear which condition the patient has, a PTH blood level will settle the question.
-The PTH level will be needed anyway at this point to confirm that the patient truly has primary hypoparathyroidism and will require lifelong treatment and monitoring (vs. a more temporary calcium problem).
+If the PTH level is low, then the patient truly has primary hypoparathyroidism and will require lifelong treatment and monitoring (vs. a more temporary calcium problem).
 PTH levels must be interpreted in the context of the low calcium so they must be drawn before therapy is started.

 Low magnesium levels in the body cause a secondary hypoparathyroidism so it is important to run a magnesium level at some point in the work-up to rule this condition out.